ahoys/logscribe/readme.md

 Well, by being super fast, simplistic and yet lightweight!
 That's how and here it is.

 ### What it does?
 LogScribe is a yet another log-to-file utility library.
-It allows you to asynchonously write log and at the same time print console messages with a one, very short, command.
+It allows you to asynchronously write log and at the same time print console messages with a one, very short, command.
 LogScribe automatically splits the log files as they get too large.

 `log('Hello World');`
 I just logged "Hello World" into a log file and printed it to my console.